ohheydom/MovieLists/README.md

 #Movie Lists
+Movie Lists is an app created in Ruby on Rails.
 Movie Lists allows you to create a list of movies you have seen.
-It'll keep track of which actors you've seen the most movies in, keep track of how many movies you've seen as part of lists (Top 250, AFI Top 100).
+It'll keep track of which actors you've seen the most movies in and how many movies you've seen as part of lists (Top 250, AFI Top 100).
 You can even compare your list with friends!
-This is just a sample application which I used to learn about working with apis.
+This is just a sample application I created to learn about working with apis.

 ##Deploying